-just in time for fall tailgating, tortilla popchips are popping on (and off!) shelves everywhere! so to celebrate another delicious season for snacking, we teamed up with “iron chef america” and “chopped” star, chef aaron sanchez, to create four exclusive fall dishes, each specially designed to be paired with one of our four new tortilla popchips flavors…
+to celebrate another delicious season for snacking, we teamed up with “iron chef america” and “chopped” star, chef aaron sanchez, to create four exclusive fall tailgating dishes that were specially designed to be paired with one of our four new tortilla popchips flavors…

 grilled chicken cemitas and garlic-chipotle love with salsa tortilla popchips